Footprints

 - Scope 3 is divided into:

-- Business traffic in scope 3 (such as air travel and declared km)
+- Business travel in scope 3 (such as air travel and declared km)

 - Other scope 3.
 This part does not count towards the ‘total’ of the CO₂ Performance Ladder footprint.